 When is Top Boy season three released on Netflix?

-No official release date has been announced, but Netflix has confirmed that it will arrive in Autumn 2019.
+Netflix has confirmed that it will arrive on 13th September.

 Why is the Channel 4 series being brought back on Netflix?